Crusader journalist saves the day for stranded NABJ guest

 Taylor wasn’t the only NABJ visitor given a personal tour by a Chicago resident.
 Former Cook County Board President Todd Stroger gave Atlanta Voice Editor Donnell Suggs a tour of Black Chicago after Mahogany Tours was fully booked.

 Taylor held on to the hope that he would board the air-conditioned tour bus.
 But 30 minutes after I arrived to wait for a photo moment, Taylor finally voiced his frustration.
-He had paid $35 for the tour and was looking forward to seeing interesting historic Black sites that he had read or heard about at home.
-The 9:30 morning tour, which would last two hours, would be the only chance Taylor would have to see Black Chicago, as he had events scheduled at noon and beyond.
+He had paid $35 for the tour and was looking forward to seeing interesting historic Black sites that he read or heard about at home.
+The 9:30 morning tour that would last two hours would be the only chance Taylor would have to see Black Chicago as he had events scheduled at noon and beyond.

-I have always wanted to conduct a historic black tour in Chicago during the summer.
-I believe a historic tour is an extension of my role as a journalist, educating others about Black Chicago and connecting generations with the city’s rich past.
+Conducting a historic Black tour is something I have always wanted to do in Chicago during the summer.
+I believe a historic tour is an extension of my role as journalist, educating others about Black Chicago and connecting generations with the city’s rich past.

 After an inspiring week of NABJ seminars and panel discussions, as a resident of the host city, I was excited to share compelling stories about Black Chicago’s past and its amazing impact on the nation in politics, business, media, religion, literature and sports.